-Regardless of your involvement in a community, you are welcome and accepted at Soma.
-We talk about missional community a lot because the elements of family, mission, and discipleship are absolutely central to the teachings of Jesus.
+Regardless of your involvement in a community, you are welcome and accepted with Soma.
+We talk about community a lot because the elements of family, mission, serving and discipleship are absolutely central to the teachings of Jesus.
 We want to experience and share the fullness of life that comes from following him as missional families.
 Because we care deeply about the church and the city, we regularly encourage the church to live as a bunch of unique missional families that invite the kingdom of God into our homes, workplaces, shops, and anywhere we go where people need the love of Jesus.
 That’s everywhere!

 Is there a group for my age or stage in life?